-In this article I will explore my favorite way to invest, which is index investing.
+In this article I will explore my favorite way to invest, which is investing using index funds.
 Index investing is a passive investing strategy that does not try to beat the market, but instead the goal is to match the returns of the markets while minimizing fees.
 There are three major advantages of index investing, diversification, low management fees (MER) and little effort from the investor.
 Index investing is an easy approach to investing that requires little research and has been shown to produce results, on average, matching or beating actively managed funds.

 Most people have 9-5 careers and are not professional stock traders.
 In order to properly invest in stocks, it requires a lot of research on the company you are looking to invest in.
 Also as most people are investing their life savings to reach their goals, they must diversify in many stocks to minimize their risk.
 In today’s world, most people will benefit by investing globally in stock markets around the world.
 Converting currencies, transaction fees and the need for extensive stock research make this approach difficult for someone who is not a career stock trader or has a net worth below 1 million dollars.